-The Flash Controller is bypassed and the control signals for Flash memory are brought out to the GPIO pins.
+The Flash Controller can be bypassed; instead, the control signals for Flash memory can be brought out to the GPIO pins.
 Bypassing the Flash Controller allows faster row programming algorithms by controlling the Flash programming signals directly.

 Row programming is recommended for gang programming applications and large volume customers who do not require in-circuit initial programming of Flash memory.
 Mass Erase and Page Erase operations are also supported, when the Flash Controller is bypassed.